 What makes Splendor X different?

 Dual (Blended) Wavelengths: Spendor X has both the Alexandrite 855nm and the Nd:YAG 1064 wavelengths.
 It can safely treat all skin types.
-For the lighter skin, only the 855nm is used.
+For the lighter skin, mostly the 855nm is used.
 For darker skin, the laser uses a blend of the 2 wavelengths while in type 6’s, only the 1064 is used.
 While some companies had 2 wavelengths on their device, it is either one or the other, and not a synchronized output.
 The benefit of the 1064 laser for lighter skin types is that it penetrates deeper than the 755 laser and can attack deeper hair follicles as well as the vasculature feeding these follicles.

 Square Footprint: The pulse from the laser is uniquely square.
 This overcomes the uneven treatments which are inherent in the typical circularly outputs.
 With the circular footprints there will be potential for skipped areas and/or over-treated areas from overlapping pulses.
 The Splendor X has a glow-in-the-dark marking system to guide the operator to place pulses abutting each other with minimal overlap.

-Double Cooling System: The Splendor X uses both integrated Zimmer Air Chilling as well as a chilled sapphire tip to doubly ensure a safe treatment.
+Double Cooling System: The Splendor X uses both integrated Zimmer Air Chilling as well as a chilled tip to doubly ensure a safe treatment.
 By chilling the skin surface, the laser will preferentially heat into the deeper dermis where the hair follicles are and is less likely to be attracted to skin pigment (less burn or PIH risk).